arjit-32/csprimer/src/content/articles/dm-combinatorics.md

 Combinatorics is the branch of discrete mathematics focused on counting, arranging, and choosing objects.

-If you’ve ever asked - *“How many ways can I…?”* or *“What are all the combinations of…?” ,*you’re already thinking like a combinatorist (is that even a word)
+If you’ve ever asked - *“How many ways can I…?”* or *“What are all the combinations of…?”* ,you’re already thinking like a combinatorist (is that even a word)

 ## Core Counting Principles